-SAY: Besides the food you prepare and serve in the cafeteria, there may be food made by an outside source that is prepared and served in the cafeteria (e.g., food supplied by a restaurant or caterer).
+SAY: Besides the food you prepare and serve in your program, there may be food made by an outside source that is prepared and served (e.g., food supplied by a restaurant or caterer).

 ASK: How do you communicate about food allergies with these outside suppliers?